saidake/simi/docs/Algorithms.md

   Keep moving the sliding window to the right by increasing right boundary index `R`.

 There are several different choices next:
-* Goupe each value and store the indexes of integers with the same value, then repeat the above process for each index group.
+* Group each value and store the indexes of integers with the same value, then repeat the above process for each index group.
-* Exclude the first unequal integer after excluding the `m` at index `L` to directly shrink the sliding window, keeping the right boundary index `R` constant during the process, and continue moving the sliding window to the right by shifting right boundary `R`.
+* Continue excluding other integers after excluding the `m` at index `L` to directly shrink the sliding window, and check whether the occurrences of each excluded integer are the maximum in the current range. keeping the right boundary index `R` constant during the process, and resume moving the sliding window to the right by shifting right boundary `R`.

   Below is an example for the exclusion process when the occurrences of unequal integer exceed the restriction `k`:
   ```text